miracode/django-imagr/README.md

 Users can create albums and add their photos and cover-photo of their choice.

 This app is implemented with Django and is designed for deployment on an AWS server.

+This was a project for the Python Dev Accelerator at Code Fellows in collaboration with Jason Brokaw